nighthawkcoders/teacher_portfolio/_posts/2023-12-04-CSSE-tri2-oop-multi-player.md

 ```

 ## Game States
-Some of the definition above talk about "game state".
+Some of the definitions above talk about "game state".

 ### Positions and States of Game Objects
 The location, velocity, and state (e.g., alive, dead) of each game object (players, enemies, platforms, etc.).